-ecember 2014 tiscali: technology that enable through Internet, Intran packets are carried a which are the ITU over internet Protocol, a digital s the transmission of voice packets et, Extranet and VPN networks.
-The according to H.323 specifications, (International Telecommunications orms the basis for data, audio, video n IP networks.
+VolP Acronym for Voice over internet Protocol, a digital

+technology that enables the transmission of voice packets through Internet, Intranet, Extranet and VPN networks.
+The packets are carried according to H.323 specifications, which are the ITU (International Telecommunications Union) standard that forms the basis for data, audio, video and communications on IP networks.